KittyCAD/file-watcher/README.md

 The little script watches the `tester.stl` file, if you move the `tester2.stl` file to `tester.stl` the mass will be returned for the file.

-You can do this in a terminal with `mv tester2.stl`.
+You can do this in a terminal with `mv tester2.stl tester.stl`.